-It is best to think of the uncertainty relations as a pair of equations, if only because you should also think of the concept of energy and momentum as representing different aspects of the same reality, as evidenced by the (relativistic) energy-momentum relation (E2 = p2c2 – m02c4).
+You should note here that it is best to think of the uncertainty relations as a pair of equations, if only because you should also think of the concept of energy and momentum as representing different aspects of the same reality, as evidenced by the (relativistic) energy-momentum relation (E2 = p2c2 – m02c4).
 Also, as illustrated below, the actual path – or, to be more precise, what we might associate with the concept of the actual path – is likely to be some mix of Δx and Δt.
 If Δt is very small, then Δx will be very large.
 In order to move over such distance, our particle will require a larger energy, so ΔE will be large.
 Likewise, if Δt is very large, then Δx will be very small and, therefore, ΔE will be very small.
 You can also reason in terms of Δx, and talk about momentum rather than energy.
 You will arrive at the same conclusions: the ΔE·Δt = h and Δp·Δx = h relations represent two aspects of the same reality – or, at the very least, what we might think of as reality.

-Note: The actual uncertainty relations have a factor 1/2 in them.
+Of course, you will note that the actual uncertainty relations have a factor 1/2 in them.
 This may be explained by thinking of both negative as well as positive variations in space and in time.

 Action, energy and mass

+I don’t have the definite answer to that question (otherwise I’d be famous), but… Well… I do think physicists and mathematicians should invest more in exploring some basic intuitions here.
 As I explained in several posts, it is very tempting to think of energy as some kind of two-dimensional oscillation of mass.
 A force over some distance will cause a mass to accelerate.
 This is reflected in the dimensional analysis:

 [E] = [m]·[c2] = 1 kg·m2/s2 = 1 kg·m/s2·m = 1 N·m